 What is a partner’s “compensation” for retirement plan purposes?

-A partnership makes annual contributions to a partner’s retirement plan account based on her net earned income.
+A partnership makes annual contributions to a partner’s retirement plan account based on the partner’s net earned income.

 Net earned income

 For a partner, this is calculated in the same way as for most other self-employed plan participants by starting with the partner’s earned income and then subtracting:

 - half of the partner's self-employment tax.

 Publication 560 has tables and worksheets to calculate the deduction for contributions to a qualified plan for a partner.

 A partner’s earned income is the income received for his or her services to materially help produce that income (see IRC Section 1402 and

 Not every partner may have earned income (for example, a limited partner who does not provide services to the partnership and is merely an investor).
 Also, all of a partner’s income from the partnership may not be earned income (for example, investment income that is passed through the partnership to the partners).